srp33/ShinyLearner/UserScripts/docs/classification_crossvalidation.md

 **DESCRIPTION**

-This command will execute each specified algorithm using a k-fold cross-validation strategy.
-It will perform classification but not feature selection or algorithm optimization.
-It will output the performance of each algorithm and will use a majority-vote method to make multiple-classifier predictions.
+This {command} command executes the specified algorithm(s) using a k-fold cross-validation strategy.
+It performs classification (but not feature selection or hyperparameter optimization).

 **REQUIRED ARGUMENTS**